kalyugwasi/Cpp-Kit/.github/README.md

 </p>

-A complete C/C++ development kit for students with everything you need to get started with C/C++ programming, including graphics support and pre-configured VS Code tasks.
+A complete C/C++ development kit with everything you need to get started with C/C++ programming, including graphics support and pre-configured VS Code tasks.

 ## ✨ Features